 Councilmember Treviño noted that there were 35 million square feet of sidewalk needs and asked of the cost.
 Mr. Frisbie replied that current bids were costing \$4 per square foot for sidewalks.
 Councilmember Treviño stated that there were some areas where one size does not fit all and that building sidewalks was very complex.
-Mr. Frisbie stated that said amount is only for the sidewalk and does not include items such as curbs, gutters, and sprinkler systems.
+Mr. Frisbie stated that the \$4 per square foot amount is only for the sidewalk and does not include curbs, gutters, and sprinkler systems.